Zero-Shot Coreset Selection via Iterative Subspace Sampling: Related Work

-{\bf Coreset Selection} prunes datasets down to a smaller, valuable \textit{core set} to reduce costs and enable more data-efficient deep learning.
+{\bf Coreset Selection} prunes datasets down to a smaller, valuable \textit{core set} to reduce costs and enable data-efficient deep learning.
 A basic solution to find the optimal coreset is to search through and train on every subset to find the best corresponding model performance.
-However, this simple approach is NP-hard, which has led to the development of many innovative coreset selection methods.
-Early coreset methods generally expect a consistent data distribution to the original dataset \cite{NIPS2011_2b6d65b9,pmlr-v37-bachem15}, e.g., \cite{coreherd} greedily adds one sample at a time to match embedding space centers.
-Other coreset methods can be broadly categorized as selecting by optimization \cite{pmlr-v37-wei15,yang2023dataset}, coverage or diversity \cite{sener2018active,zheng2023coveragecentric}, and importance criteria \cite{toneva2018an,NEURIPS2023_3abe23bf}.
-Recent coreset innovations address ongoing challenges such as application on a wide range of dataset sizes \cite{xia2023moderate}, making selections on data with label errors \cite{NEURIPS2023_ebb6bee5}, and fully utilizing training dynamics \cite{Zhang_2024_CVPR}.
+However, this simple approach is NP-hard, leading to the development of many alternative coreset methods.
+Early coreset methods aim for a consistent data distribution to the full dataset \cite{NIPS2011_2b6d65b9,pmlr-v37-bachem15}, e.g., greedily adding one sample at a time to match embedding space centers \cite{coreherd}.
+Other coreset methods can be broadly categorized as selecting by optimization \cite{pmlr-v37-wei15,yang2023dataset}, coverage or diversity \cite{sener2018active,zheng2023coveragecentric,NEURIPS2023_04768210}, semantic redundancy \cite{abbas2023semdedup,Slyman_2024_CVPR}, and importance criteria \cite{toneva2018an,NEURIPS2023_3abe23bf}.
+Recent coreset innovations address ongoing challenges like application on a wide range of dataset sizes \cite{xia2023moderate}, making selections on data with label errors \cite{NEURIPS2023_ebb6bee5}, and best use of full training dynamics \cite{Zhang_2024_CVPR,zheng2025elfs}.

-Our current work is inspired by the success of this previous coreset selection work.
-However, a drawback for current state-of-the-art coreset selection methods is requiring labels and/or training on the larger initial dataset (see \cref{tab:rel}).
-Thus, in this paper, we focus on extending coreset selection to unlabeled data without any requirements for dataset- or architecture-specific training.
-This extends applicability to new data and models while reducing costs associated with annotating data with ground truth labels, sensitivity to label errors, and extensive computation at scale.
+Our current work is inspired by the success of previous coreset selection methods.
+Importantly, recent state-of-the-art methods have increasingly improved coreset performance (especially at low data rates) through the use of labels and/or training on the larger initial dataset (see \cref{tab:rel}, \cref{fig:overview}).
+Instead, our current work maintains or improves state-of-the-art coreset selection performance using only unlabeled data and no dataset- or architecture-specific training.
+Fundamentally, this coreset approach broadens applicability to new data and models while reducing label error sensitivity, labeling costs, and computation at scale.